vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     - Application Insights Resource: **HOLCloudShop**

-    - Location: **Select the same region as your deployment**
+    - Location: **Select the same region as your deployment**.

     ![Fields in the Configuration settings for Application Insights dialog box are set to the previously defined settings.](images/Lab-guide/image104.png "Configuration settings dialog box")

-8. This will build the Application Insights workspace for you in Azure
+8. This will build the Application Insights workspace for you in Azure.

-9. Next, select **Add Application Insights**
+9. Next, select **Add Application Insights**.

     ![In the Default Web Site section, the Add Application Insights button is selected.](images/Lab-guide/image105.png "Default Web Site section")

-10. Click **Restart IIS** to complete the Setup
+10. Click **Restart IIS** to complete the Setup.

     ![Screenshot of the Restart IIS button.](images/Lab-guide/image106.png "Restart IIS button")